-The goal of the Home Affordable Unemployment Program—or simply, the Unemployment Program—is to give you a period of suspended mortgage payments for up to 12 months while you are looking for work.
+The goal of the Home Affordable Unemployment Program—or simply, the Unemployment Program—is to give you a period of suspended mortgage payments for up to 12 months while you're looking for work.

 You may be eligible for the Unemployment Program if:

-your mortgage is not guaranteed by Fannie Mae or Freddie MacHow do I know?
+Your mortgage isn't guaranteed by Fannie Mae or Freddie MacHow do I know?

-At this time, Fannie Mae and Freddie Mac are not participating in this program.
-To see if your mortgage is owned or guaranteed by them, simply call the toll-free numbers below or use their online lookup tools
+At this time, Fannie Mae and Freddie Mac aren't participating in this program.
+To see if your mortgage is owned or guaranteed by them, simply call the toll-free numbers below or use their online lookup tools.

-your home loan is not an FHA or VA loanHow do I know?
+Your home loan isn't an FHA or VA loanHow do I know?

-One quick way to check and see if your mortgage may be FHA or VA-insured is to look at page 2 of monthly loan statement.
-On the right hand side of the document under "Loan Type and Term," you will see the length of the term and the type of loan that our system shows you may have.
+One quick way to check and see if your mortgage may be FHA- or VA-insured is to look at page 2 of your monthly loan statement.
+On the right hand side of the document under "Loan Type and Term," you'll see the length of the term and the type of loan that our system shows you may have.

-If you are having difficulty finding the information, call one of our home retention specialists at 1.800.669.6650 and let them help you determine whether or not your mortgage is an FHA or VA loan.
+If you're having difficulty finding the information, call one of our home retention specialists at 1.800.669.6650 and let them help you determine whether or not your mortgage is an FHA or VA loan.

 - $729,750 for a single-family home